prof. Tim Lammens (PhD)

 • Member of Working Group on Preclinical and Translational Research for CHIP-AML21

-• Member of the Biobanking Committee Alltogether study
+• Chair of the Biobanking Committee Alltogether study

 • Member of the Biology Committee Interfant